-- → -all\includes, -local\includes, -no\includes These options control which include files mentioned in a C file are taken into account. -all\includes indicates that all included files will be processed. -local\includes indicates that only included files in the current directory will be processed. -no\includes indicates that no included files will be processed.
+- → -recursive\includes, -all\includes, -local\includes, -no\includes These options control which include files mentioned in a C file are taken into account. -really\all\includes indicates that all included files mentioned in the .c file(s) or any included files will be processed. -all\includes indicates that all included files mentioned in the .c file(s) will be processed. -local\includes indicates that only included files in the current directory will be processed. -no\includes indicates that no included files will be processed.
 If the semantic patch contains type specifications on expression metavariables, then the default is -local\includes.
 Otherwise the default is -no\includes.
-At most one of these options can be specified. - ◆ -I ⟨path⟩ This option specifies the directory in which to find non-local include files.
-This option should be used only once, as each use will overwrite the preceding one. - ♦ -relax\include\path This option when combined with -all\includes causes the search for local include files to consider the directory specified using -I if the included file is not found in the current directory.
+At most one of these options can be specified. - -I (path) This option specifies a directory in which to find non-local include files.
+This option can be used several times.

+♦ -relax\include\path This option when combined with -all\includes causes the search for local include files to consider the current directory, even if the include patch specifies a subdirectory.
+This is really only useful for testing, eg with the option -testall